Repositorian/DataCarpentry-Humanists/_episodes/00-intro.md

 - How to avoid common formatting mistakes
 - Dates as data - beware!
 - Basic quality control and data manipulation in spreadsheets
-- Exporting data from spreadsheets
+- Exporting data from spreadsheets for use in other applications

 *Overall good data practices*

 Spreadsheets are good for data entry.
 Therefore we have a lot of data in spreadsheets.
 Much of your time as a researcher will be spent in this 'data wrangling' stage.
 It's not the most fun, but it's necessary.
 We'll teach you how to think about data organization and some practices for more effective data wrangling.